-Online safety curriculum for pupils that is age appropriate and is a well-planned and taught curriculum
+Online safety curriculum for pupils that is age appropriate and is a well-planned and taught curriculum stay safe while using the Internet and other communications technologies for educational, personal and recreational use.

 As with all other risks, it is impossible to eliminate those risks completely.
 It is therefore essential, through good educational provision, to build pupils' resilience to the risks to which they may be exposed so that they have the confidence and skills to face and deal with these risks.